carnevalli/flutter-provider-memory-consumption-test/README.md

-# Flutter Provider Memory Comsumption Test
+# Flutter Get_It Memory Comsumption Test

 I'm considering switching to Get_It from Provider as my default object provider.